 Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
-Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.

-IFRS 7 Financial Instruments: Disclosures has been adopted for the 2013/2014 accounts.
+IFRS 7 Financial Instruments: Disclosures has been adopted for the 2012/2013 accounts.
 The new standard requires that additional disclosures are made surrounding continuing interests in derecognised assets.
 The Fund does not engage in securities lending, securitisation and other activities that give rise to this event.
 Therefore the adoption of this standard has had no impact on the accounts.